erkules/advk8sworkshop/rbac.md

 * We are doing an unpractical exercise
 * At least something to learn
-* Previeous we had `kubectl api-resources -o wide`
+* Previous we had `kubectl api-resources -o wide`

-If you killed `kubectl proxy`, then start it again:
+If you killed `kubectl proxy`, then start it again please:

 ~~~
 kubectl proxy